prakash-shekhar/notes/history/ww2.md

 ## Double V campaign
 Double V for victory, victory against axis forces, and victory at home against Jim Crow laws.
 ## Good Neighbor Policy
-Roosevelt adopts a big stick diplomacy attitude towards South and Central America, and acts as a mediator, has much needed repair work between South America and the US.
+Monroe Doctrine said that we shouldn't interfere.
+Teddy Roosevelt adopts a big stick diplomacy attitude towards South and Central America, and acts as a mediator in the world.
+Dollar Diplomacy says that what is good for business is good for government.
+FDR comes in and provides much needed repair work between South America and the US, pulls troops out of a few countries.
 ## Mussolini
 Fascist and authoritarian leader of Italy, enters Axis forces with Germany
 ## War Plan Rainbow 5